ibm-cloud-docs/track-spend-with-cloudability/plan.md

 Create your API Key as a functional user (for example: **cloudability-integration**) with access to add cloud vendors.
 {: recommend}

 Securely store your API Key in [{{site.data.keyword.cloud_notm}} Secrets Manager](/docs/secrets-manager?topic=secrets-manager-getting-started) as an arbitrary key.
-Secrets Manager makes it easier to rotate the API key and allows it to be referenced in [{{site.data.keyword.IBM}} Projects](/docs/secure-enterprise?topic=secure-enterprise-project-faqs#project-log-issue) without exposing the key in your DA configurations.
+Secrets Manager makes it easier to rotate the API key and allows it to be referenced in [{{site.data.keyword.IBM}} Projects](/docs/secure-enterprise?topic=secure-enterprise-project-faqs#project-log-issue) without exposing the key in your deployable architecture configurations.
 {: recommend}

 ### Option 1: Acquiring a Cloudability api key